 Grant Hall says:

-“It was great to be able to participate and contribute to a worthy project that put some smiles on the faces of the kids at Nong Giang!
-This is the second year that I’ve been involved in a gift giving visit during the Mid-Autumn festival time in Vietnam and I hope to be able to do it each year whenever I’m in the country.
-I really enjoyed meeting the gang at Nong Giang and taking a walk around the beautiful village”
+“It was great to be able to participate and contribute to a worthy project and bring some small gifts up to the kids at Nong Giang!
+This is the second year that I’ve been involved in a gift giving visit during the Mid-Autumn festival time in Vietnam and I hope to be able to do it each year whenever I’m in the country at this special time.
+I really enjoyed meeting the gang at Nong Giang and taking a walk around the beautiful village.”

 The mid-Autumn Festival is an important time in Vietnam and traditions include the eating of moon cakes, traditional lion dancing and drumming and moon lantern parades.